-(2018-)

-Scope
+(2018-20xx)

+[Editor’s note: the following elements of main body of the Recommendation were not discussed nor agreed at WP 5B meeting in May 2021.]

+[Editor’s note: The scope of this recommendation may need to be reviewed not to be limited to the technical characteristics for sharing and compatibility studies but also for operations]

+[Scope

-This Recommendation provides information on the technical characteristics and protection criteria for systems operating in the aeronautical mobile service (AMS) planned to or currently operating within the frequency range 4 400-4 990 MHz for use in sharing and compatibility studies as needed and does not contain any aeronautical mobile telemetry system.
+This Recommendation provides information on the technical characteristics and protection criteria for systems operating in the aeronautical mobile service (AMS) and maritime mobile service (MMS) planned to or currently operating within the frequency range 4 400-4 990 MHz for use in sharing and compatibility studies as needed and does not contain any aeronautical mobile telemetry system.

 Keywords

-Aeronautical mobile service, technical characteristics, protection criteria
+Aeronautical mobile service, maritime mobile service, technical characteristics, protection criteria

 Abbreviations/Glossary